DoD-Platform-One/Twistlock/docs/README.md

 # Twistlock

-## Licensing informaiton should not be in this repo
+## Licensing information should not be in this repo

 ## Twistlock under DSOP